Find Affordable College Courses

 Read More…

 A rank of #5 on this year’s list means University of Pittsburgh - Greensburg is a great place for applied mathematics students working on their bachelor’s degree.
-Pitt Greensburg is a small public school located in the suburb of Greensburg.
+Pitt Greensburg is a small public school located in the large suburb of Greensburg.

 About 57% of the students majoring in applied math at the school are women while 43% are male.